davidomo/new_year_new_chance/README.md

  ### Configuration

 Data was pulled from the [Alpha Advantage](https://www.alphavantage.co/) free API to get daily stock data, including min/max and open/high.
 The data was cleaned and sent into CSV files that were later read and merged with Pandas.
-File (FinalScripts/LivePresentation/DoItLive.ipynb) displays the entire process from start to end, so long as you input your chosen stock ticker.
+File DoItLive.ipynb displays the entire process from start to end, so long as you input your chosen stock ticker.

  ### Data
 * [Alpha Advantage](https://www.alphavantage.co/)